Skip to Content

 How Long Will It Take for Roots to Form?

-Gardenias in Water
+Gardenias In Water

-If the gardenia cutting is struggling, then you might need to consider whether it’s getting enough light.
-It’s also possible that you accidentally exposed it to too much sunlight, and you might need to try to make some changes.
+If you find it struggling to grow some roots, it’s possible that you accidentally exposed it to too much sunlight, and you might need to relocate it.

-So long as you monitor the gardenia cutting consistently, it should be possible to avoid big problems.
+That said, so long as you monitor the gardenia cutting consistently, it should be possible to avoid big problems.
 You just have to stay on top of things.

 Mist the Plant Regularly

 Some people go this route when they live in dry areas, but it’s unlikely that you would have a gardenia to make cuttings from if you live in a very dry climate.
-Regardless, you can remember that using a small humidifier to raise the humidity levels near the gardenia cutting is an option.

-When to Pot the Gardenia Cutting
+Potting the Gardenia Cutting

 Potted Gardenia